If you have not read the measuring instructions first, please go back and read them now.

 Measure the Under Bust

 Refer to the chart below.
 If you like your band snug, you may want to go down a size.
+Just ensure it’s not too tight, or it will over stress your underwires.

 Now here’s the catch.
-Once you go over a 38 band, you really need a different standard than what’s available in the ready to wear bras.
+Once you go over a 38 band, you really need a different standard than what’s available in the ready-to-wear bras.
 When there is more tissue, there are more ways it can be distributed.
 If you have a broad back, that’s going to have an effect.
 If you have a high tummy, that will also be a factor.

 The point is, you almost need a “custom” bra.
 How we do it at La Bella Coppia involves even more measuring.